- Private GROUP TOUR (COSTS) is one hour long for this Mater Dolrosa Church (Campus and Neighborhood) walking tour. It is fully outdoors.

 The Perpetual Help Church was an important part of the history of the Mater Dolorosa Church campus.
 It was built in 1891 as a five function structure.
 It had all but the rectory in it.
 The convent, school, auditorium, church, and chapel were all in one building.
 I wish I know which floor held which function.
 So far I know that the first floor is the church and the second and third floors are the classrooms.

+Starting in the early 1920s, the parish moved to the block SW of the Holyoke Library.
+For a full treatment of the parish see this LINK.
 In 1928 when Mater Dolorosa took over the building, it changed the functions to classrooms, social hall, bowling alley (basement), and auditorium (first floor).
+It was renamed the Mater Dolorosa Parish Recreation Hall.

 Sanborn map analysis: